code-qtzl/wing-scrape/readme.md

 WingScrape is a TypeScript-based web scraper and interactive CLI for analyzing Hot Ones episodes from TheTVDB.
 Dive into the spicy world of celebrity interviews with detailed episode data, statistics, and an engaging command-line interface.

 > [!WARNING]
-> WingScrape is for educational purposes only and is not affiliated with Hot Ones, TheTVDB, or their respective owners.
+> WingScrape is for educational purposes only and is not affiliated with Hot Ones, TheTVDB, or their respective owners (I'm just a fan of the show, and of open source projects).
 Created as part of the 2025 boot.dev hackathon.

-## 🌶️ About Hot Ones
+## 🌶️ About WingScrape

-Hot Ones is the show with hot questions and even hotter wings!
-This project scrapes episode data from TheTVDB to provide insights into the popular web series where celebrities eat progressively spicier chicken wings while answering intimate questions.
+As a fan of the web series Hot Ones, I've watched this show for som time now, and I took advantage of this hackathon to build this project.
+This project scrapes episode data from TheTVDB to provide insights into the Hot Ones show where celebrities eat progressively spicier chicken wings while answering intimate questions.

 ## ✨ Features